Symbols of the dictatorship in Barcelona

 - Interactive cartography allows visitors to locate most of the plaques, as well as some of the most representative sites of repression and control, monuments and street names of the Francoist dictatorship;

-- The exhibition was conceived by Jordi Guixé and Núria Ricart with the support of the project Public Art and Memory (HAR2017-84322-P), the City Council of Barcelona and the programme Europe for Citizens of the European Commission.
+- The exhibition is available for itinerancy and was conceived by Jordi Guixé and Núria Ricart with the support of the project Public Art and Memory (HAR2017-84322-P), the City Council of Barcelona and the programme Europe for Citizens of the European Commission.

 This travelling exhibition proposes interpreting the repression of the Francoist regime by returning these elements to the surface in a new context and without ambiguities about its fascist iconography, revealing them as something alien to a democratic society.